MonoidMusician/blog/sources/pickling.md

 :::

 <!--
-I should do a blog post on why [pickling](https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled) (in the sense of Python) is so cool and important, and what “data” means in general (to Pythoners, to JavaScripters, to Haskellers, to Agdaers, …)
+I should do a blog post on why [pickling](https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled) (in the sense of Python) is so cool and important, and what “data” means in general (to Pythoners, to JavaScripters, to Haskellers, to Agdaers,&nbsp;…)

 pickling is cool because it forces you to acknowledge that—